telerik/kendo-ui-core/docs/framework/mvvm/bindings/source.md

 `data-text-field` and `data-value-field` attributes are used to specify how the value and content of the `option` elements would be bound.

-### Source binding to array of non-primitive objects
+### Source binding of a select element to array of non-primitive objects

     <select data-text-field="name" data-value-field="id"
            data-bind="source: products"></select>